Pre-release · AGPL

 Email intelligence you can read, run, and trust.

 A local-first Rust application for IMAP mailboxes.
 Ingest mail, analyze it with local or frontier models, detect risk, recommend folders, and file messages through an auditable agent pipeline.
+Built for people who want to understand the code that touches their inbox.

-Simulated MailSubsystem Core terminal and analysis queue
+Simulated MailSubsystem Core data, knowledge, and TUI review components

 The OSS core